 2 After Attachment Care

 Maintenance begins with the wait!
 Relax for 48 hours before you wash attached extensions with sulfate-free shampoo.
-Condition your lower length, avoiding higher bonded areas to keep adhesive secure.
+Condition your lower length, avoiding higher bonded areas to keep the adhesive secure.
 In addition to that, skip all oil-based hair care products that could loosen the tapes’ hold.

 Careful regular brushing from ends to roots removes tangles.
 Lift hair sections a few times per week to check for knots around bonds.
 Grab the lower part and brush it first without pulling on fastened tape.
 Also, be gentler as you move upward toward your scalp.